ryonce/FIFA-Dataset/README.md

   ![image](https://user-images.githubusercontent.com/123753784/232581829-c7353c9c-24d6-48a7-a8d9-f6eadd6dfe6a.png)

   - This model was overall 89% percent accurate in predicting players into a certain category!
-As you see, some categories were higher but with a 89% outcome for all categories, we would be able to help many clubs with predicting how players Overall Rating would be!
+As you see, some categories were higher but with a 89% outcome for all categories, we would be able to help many clubs with predicting what players Overall Rating would be!

 ## Summary

   - This model was very good but we could be even better with testing other models and tweaking to get an even higher outcome.
-I think a good stragety would for out coaches and club owners is to do individual starts on players to see where they could fit into the categories.
+I think a good stragety for our coaches and club owners is to do individual stats on players to see where they could fit into the different categories.
-  - Another part that I would like to do is the potential of a player.
-These statistics are right now info, so would love to do another model on where players could end up being!
+  - I would also like to provide analysis on the potential of a player.
+These statistics reflect current player data, so I would love to do another model on projections of player's career paths.
   - In the end, just like many sports, this data shows the top players are unique with their bodies and have a great feel for the game.
 Using the graph on salaries, this would be great to help pay players at the right time for the right amount!